Rustyb0y/resource/pc-cooling/README.md

     - Eliminates plasticizer leeching into the loop

 ## External vs Internal Radiators
+Performance > Maintenance > Budget > Aesthetics

 ### Internal radiators
-- Limited based on your choice of case
+- Choice is limited based on your case
 - More complex tube routing
+- More maintenance time

 ### External radiator
 - Takes up more space outside the case